ddebrunner/streamsx.documentation/docs/drafts/toolkits.markdown

 IBMStreams at github contains many open-source toolkits for IBM Streams.
 Contributions of any form are welcomed and anyone may contribute to any toolkit, fixing bugs, improvement documetation, suggesting changes, etc. Get Involved!

-Ttoolkits are released under the Apache License v2.
+Toolkits are released under the Apache License v2.

 # Released Toolkits